tripsolutions/py-liant/README.md

 back to a member of the array in data, it will be removed from the collection.

-If the primary key of the descendants is a composite that includes any of the columns in the foreign key the caller can provide the partial primary key and py-liant will reconstruct the remaining columns based on the relatonship to the parent.
+If the primary key of the descendants is a composite that includes any of the columns in the foreign key, the caller can provide the partial primary key and py-liant will reconstruct the remaining columns based on the relatonship to the parent.